Aliases for CHIA Gene

 GeneCards Summary for CHIA Gene

 CHIA (Chitinase, Acidic) is a Protein Coding gene.
-Diseases associated with CHIA include asthma and neuromyelitis optica.
+Diseases associated with CHIA include neuromyelitis optica and gaucher's disease.
 Among its related pathways are Amino sugar and nucleotide sugar metabolism.
 GO annotations related to this gene include carbohydrate binding and lysozyme activity.
 An important paralog of this gene is CHI3L2.